marcelm/cutadapt/doc/guide.rst

 Use ``--action=mask`` to write ``N`` characters to those parts of the read that would otherwise have been removed.

+Use ``--action=crop`` to remove everything from the read *except* the adapter sequence.
+That is, the sequence before and after the adapter is removed.
+This is useful if the "adapter" contains wildcards (such as ``N`` nucleotides) that you are interested in.

 Use ``--action=lowercase`` to change to lowercase those parts of the read that would otherwise have been removed.
 The rest is converted to uppercase.

 .. versionadded:: 3.1
     The ``retain`` action.

+.. versionadded:: 4.9
+    The ``crop`` action.

 .. _cut-bases: